acidjazz/summon/README.md

 * cronjob sample code to help implement the removal of stale hash/string's
 * for dynamic timeouts based on agent/etc .. for reasons like tablets/phones to have a shorter expiration
 * support for more parameters for hte payload for db/index purposes

+### why?

+I've spent hours googling this methodology enough to predictsomething like this needs to exist.
+Please if you have any comments/ideas/features let me know or even better fork this and submit pull requests.